KlinkeLab/BayesStats/README.md

 # BayesStats
+Author: David Klinke, West Virginia University

-R Markdown files for introducing Bayesian Statistics and Markov Chain Monte Carlo methods using R
+R Markdown files for introducing Bayesian Statistics and Markov Chain Monte Carlo methods using R.

-Comprised of a series of Markdown files that progress over the following topics:
+This collection is comprised of a series of Markdown files that progress over the following topics:
 1) Bayesian approaches to common inferential questions involving:

     a) Binomial distributed random variable